BrewDawg/Tiraggo.EF/README.md

 }
 ```

 Yep, you can actually only select the columns you desire and the SQL is extremely lean.
 Requires a single .NET assembly.
-NuGet package on the way ...

 ```sql
 SELECT